memgraph/docs/products/memgraph/v1.2.0/openCypher/clauses/set.md

 +--------------+--------------+--------------+
 ```

-## 3. Set node label
+## 3. Setting node labels

 The `SET` clause can be used to set the label on a node.
-If the node has a label, a new one will be added while te old one is left as is.
+If the node has a label, a new one will be added while the old one is left as is.

 ```openCypher
 MATCH (c { name: 'Germany' })